status-im/CryptoLife/README.md

 * Single person team, everything is a best effort

 ## TO DO
+* Implement a state channel to allow in-room expenses
+* Settle the state channel expenses when checking out
 * Limit the interval during which a user can replay
 * Check that the timestamps are +/- 10 seconds
 * Check that signatures are always incremental